 Another advantage with safety razor is, your skin will be less prone to irritations, as the blades are made of high-quality stainless steel.

-Selecting the Perfect Safety Razor
+Selecting the Perfect Safety Razor:

 How to Shave With a Safety Razor

-- A quality safety razor
+- A good safety razor from a reputed brand.

-Cold Process Soap Making Process
+Soap Making Process – Cold Press method

 Tips for a Smooth and Complete Shave